rendyanthony/gitlab-ssh-proxy/README.md

 ### Configuration

-By the default the scripts assumes that the GitLab SSH service is accessible at `git@localhost` port `2222`.
+By default the scripts assumes that the GitLab SSH service is accessible at `git@localhost` port `2222`.
 If your setup is different, you can override this by creating a file named `gitlab-ssh.conf` in `/home/git/.config` or `/etc`.

 In this file you can define the following environment variables: